 There are other reasons, too.
 Technological disasters like a dam failure, a nuclear meltdown, power grid problems or utility failure can all result in power black outs.
 In these cases, your Bug Out Bug serves the same purpose but keeps you functioning at home until power can be restored.

-A bug-out bag may also be required in the unfortunate event of a pandemic.
+A survival kit or bag may also be required in the unfortunate event of a pandemic.
 In case of disease outbreaks, such as the spread of the influenza virus, it is important to possess safety supplies that help you maintain good health.
 With the fast proliferation of disease, there’s no way of knowing who will be affected if such a virus should break out.

 Similarly, incidents of terrorism or invasion also magnify the need for a bug-out bag to a greater extent.
 Biological threats, nuclear wars, terrorist attacks, bombs and dirty nukes could all restrict you from moving about freely in the neighborhood.
 You may be confined to your place for an undecided period of time.
 Therefore, it is important to have a bug-out bag with important essentials to help you get through the self-imposed ‘incarceration’.